shivanisimran/Data-Structures-Algorithms/Binary Heap/Readme.md

 ## Heapify:
 The process of reshaping a binary tree into a Heap data structure is known as 'heapify'.
 Heapify method rearranges the elements of an array where the left and right sub-tree of ith element obeys the heap property.
+It basically picks an index and convert that node and all the nodes below it to heap.

 **Algorithm for 'heapify':**